Rick Leventhal

 Richard Gary Leventhal (born January 24, 1960) is an American reporter.
-He was a senior correspondent for Fox News Channel from June 1997 to June 2021.
+Since 2024, he hosts The Leventhal Report on Newsmax2.
+Previously, he was a senior correspondent for Fox News Channel from June 1997 to June 2021.
 Before joining Fox, he spent 10 years in local news, reporting and anchoring in markets including Columbia, South Carolina; Spartanburg, South Carolina; West Palm Beach, Florida; Miami; Chicago; and New York City.
 He is a graduate of American University in Washington, D.C., with a B.A. in broadcast journalism.

 Career

 Leventhal has been to war zones nearly two dozen times, including five trips to Iraq, four to Afghanistan, eight to Israel (including multiple journeys to the West Bank and Gaza), tours of Albania, and Macedonia during the war in Kosovo and two trips to Libya in 2011.
 In 2003, Leventhal spent nine weeks in Kuwait and Iraq, embedded with the United States Marine Corps' 3rd L.A.R., crossing the border and advancing to the outskirts of Baghdad, where he joined the Sinners and Saints of the 2nd Battalion, 23rd Marines.
-He was one of the first reporters on the scene at the World Trade Center during the September 11 attacks and the first to go live, before the towers fell to the ground.
+He was one of the first reporters on the scene at the World Trade Center during the September 11 attacks, before the towers fell to the ground.
 He traveled to Bahrain and Afghanistan later that year, embedding with Marines at Camp Rhino and Kandahar Airport for the launch of the War on Terror.

 More recently he provided live coverage of flooding in Louisiana, the killing of Osama bin Laden and the 10 year commemoration of the September 11 attacks.
 He spent significant time covering 2010's oil spill in the Gulf of Mexico and has been dispatched to numerous natural disasters over 24 years of reporting, riding out major hurricanes including Katrina, Rita, Andrew, and Hugo.
 He went to Haiti for the devastating earthquake in 2010 and to Vatican City to cover the death and funeral of Pope John Paul II and the selection of his successor and was live on scene for The Miracle on the Hudson and later, Captain "Sully" Sullenberger's return to flight.
 He also recently took a ride in an F-15 with the Massachusetts Air National Guard.